SAP-archive/BUILD/Community Roles.md

 + **A Requirements lead** - The Requiements lead is responsible for gathering requirement for discussion with the other members of the SC for inclusion in an agreed release scope, that agreed contributions are delivered.
 They are also responsible for building a vibrant community.
 This role may suit, for example, the Product Owner.
 + **A Project Management lead** - The project management lead is resposible for the following:
-    + 1. Ensuring visibility and communication across the team and overall sub-project, and communicating project status to stakeholders and the team through various means, such as weekly status reports, quality reports, iteration reviews, project meetings and so forth.
+    + 1.Ensuring visibility and communication across the team and overall sub-project, and communicating project status to stakeholders and the team through various means, such as weekly status reports, quality reports, iteration reviews, project meetings and so forth.
-    + 2. Ensuring team is aware of the sub-project schedule and milestones and is executing towards it.
+    + 2.Ensuring team is aware of the sub-project schedule and milestones and is executing towards it.
 This requires the following:

             o	Capacity/ Availability planning for the sub-project.